Stockpile is not currently available on Finder

 - Fractional shares.
 Invest in over a thousand major companies with little money.

 - Custodial accounts.
-Teach your kids about the market while maintaining control over their trades.
+Teach your children about the market while maintaining control over their trades.

 - E-gift cards.
 Redeemable for fractional shares in some of the biggest names on the market.